bioidiap/bob.blitz/doc/py_api.rst

       >>> print(a)
       [ 0  1  2 67  4]

-You can get and set the individual values on ``bob.blitz.array`` objects, using the normal python indexing operatiors ``[]``:
+You can get and set the individual values on :py:class:`bob.blitz.array` objects, using the normal python indexing operatiors ``[]``:

 .. doctest:: blitztest